chhantyal/azure-eventhub-python/README.md

 You can use Azure SDK for Python to send messages using HTTPS.
 However, there is no official Python client which uses AMQP protocol.
+It also doesn't work with Qpid Proton Python.

 That's why I am using Java client to send messages EventHub from Python :)